Cod-e-Codes/marchat-webui/README.md

 ## Purpose

-This web UI is intended to demonstrate how a graphical client can interface with marchat.
-It allows developers and teams to provide access to users who prefer graphical interfaces while preserving the lightweight, terminal-focused design of the core server.
+This web UI is a minimal proof-of-concept demonstrating that a graphical client can interface with marchat.
+It allows teams and developers to include non-terminal users in private/self-hosted environments or experiment with custom frontends, while preserving the lightweight, terminal-focused design of the core server.

+Even as a demo, it extends marchat's usability beyond terminal users, making self-hosted servers more accessible to collaborators and small teams.

 ---

+## Limitations Note

+While this demo does not support advanced features, if you are interested in extending the web UI or creating a custom frontend, feel free to reach out via discussions or email at [cod.e.codes.dev@gmail.com](mailto:cod.e.codes.dev@gmail.com).

+---

+## Limitations

+* No TLS or authentication beyond username.
+* Limited feature set: no admin commands, plugins, or E2EE.
+* Designed only for private/self-hosted experimentation.
+* Not actively maintained.
+* Feature parity with the TUI client is not guaranteed.

+---

 ## Disclaimer

-* This project is a proof of concept and is not actively maintained.
+* This project is intended only for private or experimental use.
 * Functionality depends on a compatible marchat server.
 * No official support or warranty is provided.